mukaiizawa/Paren/man/man3/format.md

 ## PRECISION
 `PRECISION` is  an unsigned integer, which modifies the field width.

-    d, o, x -- gives the minimum number of digits. e, f, g -- gives the number of digits to output after the radix. v, s -- gives the maximum number of bytes to be printed from a string in the s conversion specifiers.
+    d, o, x, X -- gives the minimum number of digits. e, f, g -- gives the number of digits to output after the radix. v, s -- gives the maximum number of bytes to be printed from a string in the s conversion specifiers.